 Reading books and stories together provides stimulation and a personal connection for people living with dementia.
 It allows them to reflect on their life experiences through memories and emotions evoked by what they are reading and contribute to interactions in a meaningful way.

-You can read Rhona and Mary's story to see how Reading is Caring can transform a relationship or learn more about how we've evaluated Reading is Caring.
+You can learn more about how we've evaluated Reading is Caring.

 How are Reading is Caring workshops delivered?

 For safety reasons, workshops are currently delivered online through Zoom.
 Our friendly workshop leaders share videos to provide context on reading with dementia, facilitate group discussions, offer personalised advice, provide opportunities to practice reading approaches and build storytelling skills.
 Workshops are delivered as two half-days or a series of four separate hours to small groups or individuals to suit your availability.

 What if I haven't used Zoom before?